Waves, Crystals and Chaos

 ![]() F#32 (c) |

-Rule H1E8 from a random initial pattern sometimes forms orthogonal bands which often stabilise with long period oscillators trapped, e.g. Universe size 75 seed "113" stabilised a band after 741 generations with a period of 1098.
+Rule H1E8 from a random initial pattern sometimes forms orthogonal bands which often stabilise with long period oscillators trapped, e.g. Universe size 75 seed "113" stabilised a band after 567 generations with a period of 18.

-When the seed on an initial orthogonal boundary has mirror symmetry the wave generated does not perform the usual random walk and the number of cells of each state is constant.
-The wave always passing through two fixed points one in the symmetrical centre of the seed and the other at the opposite side of the universe.
+When the seed on an initial diagonal boundary has mirror symmetry the wave generated performs the usual random walk with the boundary maintaining the mirror symetry.
+If the seed has rotational symmetry wave always passing through two fixed points one in the symmetrical centre of the seed and the other at the opposite side of the universe and .
 If the wave amplitude exceed the width of the band the wave must breakdown however if the universe dimensions are even both bands are of equal width so the equality of the number of cells in each states is preserved.
-The result is that the wave alternates between horizontal and vertical passing through a mixture in between.
-Rule H0C8 usually forms stable orthogonal boundaries which stops the oscillation.
+The result is that the wave alternates between horizontal and vertical bands or in smaller universes a mixture island patches.
+An example in rule H068 is shown in F#85.(a) Generation 0 |

-Waves on Orthogonal Bands
+Waves on Orthogonal Bands with Asymmetrical

 - The type of islands that emerge is greatly affected by the universe size.
 The rules H0C8, H0E8, H168, H1C8 and H1E8 all have strobing Blowoff of single cell lines B-S1.